Frequently Asked Questions

 Who do I talk to to discuss my child's progress in a particular subject?

-- Contact your child’s teacher for that subject.
+- For secondary, parents should contact their child’s teacher for the specific subject concerned.
 If you don’t know the name of his/her teacher, ask to speak to the Curriculum Leader.

 Who do I talk to to discuss my child's progress in more than one subject?

-- Contact your child’s form tutor.
-If you don’t know the name of his/her teacher, ask to speak to the Curriculum Leader.
+- In this case, parents of secondary students should contact their child’s form tutor.
 Your child’s form tutor will be able to speak to your child’s teachers for an update on their progress.

 What are the term dates for this year?